 - track aspects of user visits, including the length of a user’s visit, their browser, geographic location and the use of the search facility on our website.

-The box below allows you to opt out of Matomo Analytics cookies.
+The box below pops up at the bottom of the webpage and allows you to opt out of Matomo Analytics cookies.
 If you use an ad blocker or cookie blocker the box may be empty as you are already automatically opted out.

 Third party sites